Application screen configuration

 `headerSectionV1(label, key, details)`

-Creates the header section configuration.
+Creates header section configuration.
 It takes three parameters:

 * `label` - section label, displayed in Eximee Dashboard.